 Sure, in the case of the clone or the parallel selves, you happen to more or less share an identity with them (such as your name, memories, etc.), but similarity of identity exists on a spectrum of possibilities, and any place you’d draw the line between an identity being “you” versus “not you” is arbitrary, so the absolute truth is probably that there is no line.

-And, to circle back to the beginning of this essay, you might be incline to wonder, why weren’t you born as so and so—a completely different person who doesn’t even share an identity with you?
+So, to harken back to the start of the essay, you might be inclined to wonder, why weren’t you born as so and so—a completely different person who doesn’t even share an identity with you?
+Just the fact that you would wonder that means that you have no epistemic problem with the idea that your identity is broad enough to include their identity, or at least that the beingness behind their identity is the beingness behind your identity.
 And, according to the above reasoning about the relative isolation of bodies—which house your experience, memories, and everything else that gives you your sense of identity and makes you feel distinct—for all you know, you could have been born as them, or even as everyone, in addition to having been born as you, while not realizing it.
+So there’s no reason to assume a metaphysical separation either.

-And, even more importantly, what could be the necessary actual, measurable/experiential difference between that being the case and that not being the case?
-If you can’t pin it down to any necessary experiential difference, how can you say there’s any logical difference between the two scenarios?
+And, even more importantly, what could be the necessary actual, measurable/experiential difference between it being the case that you are simultaneously the other and that you’re not?
+If you can’t pin it down to any necessary experiential difference, how can you say there’s any logical/meaningful difference between the two scenarios/viewpoints?
 And if you can’t say that, it’s necessarily just as true that you are everyone else as it is that you aren’t.